Back to blog

 How error monitoring reduces support ticket volume

 The business case for error monitoring goes beyond engineering efficiency.
-When teams catch and resolve errors proactively:
+When teams catch errors and route context to the right place:

 Logwise is purpose-built for this loop.
-It sits between your error monitoring stack (Sentry, Datadog, Rollbar) and your customer-facing team, automatically generating:
+It sits beside your error monitoring stack and records:

 How to choose the right error monitoring tool